byaneith-x/fCC-Responsive-web-Design-Projects/README.md

-# fCC-Responsive-web-Design-Projects
+# freCodeCamp-Tribute Page
 Responsive web Design Projects
-This are 5 Responsive projects of freeCodeCamp
+This is the number 1 of 5 Responsive projects of freeCodeCamp, here in GitHub